Get all the latest data for Bahrain

 Are Bahrain property listing prices close to the actual sale price in 2026?

-In Bahrain in 2026, closed sale prices are typically about 5% to 8% below the final asking price.
+In Bahrain in 2026, we estimate that actual closed sale prices are usually about 5.5% below listed prices for residential property.

 What is the price per sq m or per sq ft for properties in Bahrain in 2026?